screwdriver-cd/guide/docs/user-guide/configuration/parameters.md

             - step2: 'echo "AZ: $(meta get parameters.az.value)"'
 ```

-You can also preview the parameters that being used during a build in `Setup` -> `sd-setup-init` step
+You can also preview the parameters that are used during a build in the `Setup` -> `sd-setup-init` step.

 Pipeline Preview Screenshot: